Avoxel284/discord-nuke/README.md

 A Discord channel that the bot has access to.
 If this isn't blank, the bot will fetch **all the messages** in the channel and put them in `payloads`.

+### testingServerId

+If a guild ID is provided, you may use `!remakechannels` to create 10 text channels in the server for testing the nuke.

+### nukeExcludeChannels

+An array of text channel IDs that the bot won't nuke.

 ### payloads

 This is an array that contains messages the bot will spam.